-In February 2022, the Corporation adopted a RSU Plan to reward certain employees, officers and directors of the Corporation (the "Participants"), subject to approval by its shareholders at the Corporation's Annual and Special Meeting of Shareholders on June 9, 2022.
-Following the implementation of the RSU Plan, the Corporation granted to Participants a number of restricted share units ("RSUs") based on the volume weighted average trading price of the common shares for the five days immediately preceding the grant date.
-If approval is not granted, the Corporation will issue cash bonuses to its Participants.
+In February 2022, the Corporation adopted a Restricted Stock Unit Plan ("RSU Plan") to reward certain employees, officers and directors of the Corporation (the "Participants"), which was approved by its shareholders at the Corporation's Annual and Special Meeting of Shareholders on June 9, 2022.
 The RSU Plan provides for a maximum number of common shares available and reserved for issuance to 10% of the Corporation's issued and outstanding common shares, less any shares reserved for issuance under the Stock Option Plan and the DSU Plan.
 The RSUs are time-based awards and all the amount of RSUs granted will vest upon the continuous employment of the Participants on the third anniversaries of the RSU grant, starting from the date of the grant or such other period not exceeding three years determined by the Board of Directors.